Mobile Apps· 13 min read· Updated May 10, 2026

 When to Choose Native (iOS/Android)

 Only if you need maximum performance, complex animations, AR/VR, or advanced gaming features.
 Also choose native if you plan to monetize heavily through App Store and need to pass Apple's strictest guidelines.
-Higher cost, but no compromises on performance.
+Higher scope, but no compromises on performance.

 When to Choose Hybrid